avivharuzi/countries-api/README.md

-# countries-api
+# Countries API

-search for countries that you looking for
+Search for countries that you looking for